 Personalize your hoagie with an imaginative grocery list.
 Our personal fave?
 The slow-cooker meatball sub.

 Philadelphia's the birthplace of America (sort of) and the home of more Liberty Bell trinkets than you can possibly imagine.
 You can build up quite an appetite in that town.

 Even the meat's optional when you have this many choices.

 Why We Love National Hoagie Day

-Some people prefer hot subs, some people must go with the cold cuts.
-Whatever you prefer, the hoagie is built for preference, adding to it’s versatility as the perfect meal.
+Some people prefer hot subs while others go for cold cuts.
+Whatever you prefer, the hoagie is built for preference, adding to its versatility as the perfect meal.